marisks/FsEPi/README.md

 Sample EPiServer site in F#

-To create new site use EPiServer deployment center and create DB.
+To create new site you have to:

+* Using EPiServer deployment center create DB
-Then in Web.config set proper connection string to that DB.
+* In Web.config set proper connection string to DB
+* Setup web application in IIS
+* Open application and follow instructions for upgrading DB